Update: September 10, 2020

 On March 28, in response to the disability community’s strong advocacy, HHS OCR published a bulletin on what health care providers must do to comply with federal laws protecting the rights of all patients, including those with disabilities, during the crisis.
 CPR and partners then developed guidance explaining the requirements in HHS OCR’s bulletin and how states and health care providers can take concrete steps to modify policies and practices to avoid disability discrimination and an evaluation framework to assist stakeholders in evaluating Crisis Standards of Care in their states.
 For more on medical rationing, please visit our webpage.

 This page and our other COVID-19 webpages will continue to be updated throughout the crisis.
-Below are resources related to the coronavirus and its impact on people with disabilities, as well as information for contacting your members of Congress about coronavirus response legislation.
+Below are resources related to the coronavirus and its impact on people with disabilities and you can find additional information on our COVID-19 advocacy, congregate settings advocacy, legislation, waiver, and medical rationing and hospital visitor policies pages.